syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/resizing.md

 ## Defining items active size

-You can use the [activeSize](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonItem/#activesize) read-only property to define the item size intially before it is being resized.
-When being resized, if the `allowedSizes` property is configured the `activeSize` property is updated based on the ribbon's overflow state.
+You can use the [activeSize](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonItem/#activesize) property to define the item size intially, before it is being resized.
+When resized the `activeSize` property is updated based on the ribbon's overflow state, which is determined by the `allowedSizes` property being configured.
 By default, the value is `Medium`.